What is the meaning of the numbers that we see on Tiger turrets?

 The existing battalions (and companies) were soon issued more Tigers to comply with this new plan, and gave up their Pz.3.
 Obviously their Tigers needed renumbering when this change was made.

-But there were other reasons to renumber a unit's Tigers: the loss of a significant number of tanks, the arrival of new ones, and (for the standalone Tiger companies) a reorganisation of their containing division.
+But there were other reasons to renumber a unit's Tigers: the loss of a significant number of tanks, the arrival of new ones, and (for the embedded Tiger companies) a reorganisation of their containing division.

 The identity numbers